pengx17/pengx17.github.io/_posts/2013-06-21-opencl-development-notes.md

 ## Using macros to simulate C++ templates

-As far as we know, only AMD’s OpenCL sdk (since AMD APP SDK version 2.6) support C++ templates for OpenCL C programs.
+As far as we know, only AMD’s OpenCL sdk (since AMD APP SDK version 2.6) support [C++ templates for OpenCL C programs](http://developer.amd.com/wordpress/media/2012/10/CPP_kernel_language.pdf).
 We cannot rely on it as we need to maximum code portability.
 This, however, can be partially simulated by passing type defines to build options.
 We have written many kernels in this way to eliminate definition duplications, for example, add/sub, and/or/xor operators, brute force matchers, etc.

 #### Pass constant macro defines instead of variadic arguments

-At the time optimizing BruteForceMatcher and stereobm we attempted to add macro definitions into build options when building OpenCL programs on host.
+At the time optimizing `BruteForceMatcher` and `stereobm` we attempted to add macro definitions into build options when building OpenCL programs on host.
 Surprisingly the simple change gave a very significant performance gain.
 The reason, we assumed, is that these parameters are originally acting as looping counts in kernels and thus OpenCL compiler is given a hint to unroll loops if the looping counts are constant numbers defined with macros.
-Similarly, this can also applied to if/switch conditions.
+Similarly, this can also applied to `if`/`switch` conditions.

 ## Build error on Mac OS